Brian Glick, Stage Director I Biography

 Brian spent nine seasons with Starlighters Theatre as resident director – Forever Plaid, Oliver, Some Enchanted Evening, Last Five Years, My Way, Scrooge, City of Angels, Anything Goes and Honk.
 The Music Man with Theatre Cedar Rapids & Orchestra Iowa (Collaboration Award Winner) and multiple concerts and fundraisers.
 Brian has also worked with the Cedar Rapids Follies as a designer and stage manager.

-In 2015, Brian was honored to work with The New York Drama League, where he worked with Tony nominated Director, Marcia Milgrom Dodge, Opal with Broadway composer and lyricist Robert Lindsey-Nassif, Academy and First Stage teacher with the Omaha Playhouse.
+Brian was honored to work with The New York Drama League, where he worked with Tony nominated Director, Marcia Milgrom Dodge, Opal with Broadway composer and lyricist Robert Lindsey-Nassif, Academy and First Stage teacher with the Omaha Playhouse.
 Brian's strong leadership and vision has caught the attention of industry professionals across the region.

-In 2019 Brian staged a new world premiere of the musical Chaplin, before its London premiere.
+In 2019 Brian staged a new world premiere of the musical Chaplin, before its London premiere. in 2020, Brian was the recipient of the CBJ's Forty Under 40 of most influential leaders.

 I find the musical theatre to be one of the greatest art forms that exists and I believe we are part of a new and exciting Golden Age in the American musical theatre since the 1940's